Serj-Sxhx/Vaults/01 Projects/The ecosystem for self-directed, lifelong learners..md

 # Introduction
 What are the barriers and enablers faced by attempts to create or catalyse learning ecosystems?

+Promoting learning ecosystems as a supplementary and necessary paradigm and pattern for learning to prepare people for a world of rapidly increasing complexity

 # Why now